reviczky/northumbria/modules/governance/register.md

 \stopxtable}
 \stopalignment

+\startalignment
+\switchtobodyfont[heros,small]
+\placetable[here][table:availability]{\WORD{Availability}}{
+\startxtable[frame=off,option=width,align={flushleft,lohi}]
+\startxrow[background=color,backgroundcolor=darkblue,foregroundcolor=white,width=20mm] \startxcell[width=30mm] {\bf Availability Classification} \stopxcell \startxcell {\bf Impact} \stopxcell \startxcell[width=100mm] {\bf Description} \stopxcell \stopxrow
+    \startxrow \startxcell Non-critical \stopxcell \startxcell Very Low \stopxcell \startxcell This information is desirable, but not crucial to the business.
+Negligible impact if information were to become unavailable.
+Unavailability duration can exceed 24 hours without impact on the bank's ability to function. \stopxcell \stopxrow
+    \startxrow \startxcell Next Day \stopxcell \startxcell Low \stopxcell \startxcell This information is crucial, but not critical.
+Unavailability may cause minor embarrassment to the Bank, but will not cause material damage to the Bank's image or profitability.
+Services must be restored within 24 hours. \stopxcell \stopxrow
+    \startxrow \startxcell Same Day \stopxcell \startxcell Medium \stopxcell \startxcell This information is critical and must be obtainable within one working day maximum.
+Failure could cause embarrassment to the Bank, reduced market shared, loss of revenue, and/or inability to meet legal or regulatory obligations.
+Services must be restored within 4 hours i.e. same day. \stopxcell \stopxrow
+    \startxrow \startxcell Business continuity \stopxcell \startxcell High \stopxcell \startxcell This information is absolutely critical to the business and must be at hand within a very short period of time.
+Unavailability would likely result in major embarrassment to the Bank, reduced market share, significant loss of revenue, and/or inability to meet legal or regulatory obligations.
+A priority response is warranted to ensure services are restored within 60 minutes. \stopxcell \stopxrow
+    \startxrow \startxcell Business survival \stopxcell \startxcell Very High \stopxcell \startxcell This information is survival critical and must always be available at any time.
+Unavailability would result in substantial and possibly irrevocable damage to the Bank in legal, financial, business or technical form.
+Violations of law, or legal actions against the Bank could damage client confidences, effect the Bank's reputation and cause loss of business opportunities and competitive advantage.
+100\% availability is required. \stopxcell \stopxrow
+\stopxtable}
+\stopalignment

 \page

 # Risk Processes

+\reference[riskprocess]

 The process is aligning to the NIST Framework as outlined above \blank[line] NIST as a base